AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## Overview

 Seat Map is a diagram of a seat layout inside a building, passenger aircraft or else.
-Aircraft Seat Maps are published by airlines for informational purposes, and they are used by passengers to select a seat when booking a ticket or checking in for a flight.
+Aircraft Seat Maps are published by airlines for informational purposes, as well as they are used by passengers to select a seat when booking a ticket or checking in for a flight.
 Theatre, stadium or arena seat maps are used the same way.
 With AnyMap you can create any kind of seat maps, schemes or interactive layouts.

 ## Preparing SVG Image